Our International Work

 Supporting Korea with the CRPD

-AFDO was invited to present in Seoul at a workshop to support the Korean Civil Society delegation to prepare for their involvement in the United Nations assessment of Korea’s compliance with the UNCRPD.
+In 2013, AFDO was invited to present in Seoul at a workshop to support the Korean Civil Society delegation to prepare for their involvement in the United Nations assessment of Korea’s compliance with the UNCRPD.
 Former UN committee members from Bangladesh and Hungary as well as the current Korean member all presented.
 Hong Kong and Australia completed the international component of presentations.
 Korean leaders/activists also presented.

 Australia was also represented at two functions, one hosted by the Korean Human Rights Commission and the other hosted by the Korean National Assembly (Korean Parliament).